Subscribe to our Mailing List!

 On the following day in the office, you reprimanded me for not having gone with you.
 I then told you of my Sunday amusements.

 After this first outing with Max, I attended just one more meeting of the young ladies’ association.
-Certain things attracted me at Christmastime, but I had already dissociated myself from you interiorly.
+Certain things did attract me at Christmastime, but I had already dissociated myself from you interiorly.

 Movies, dances, and outings followed.
 At times Max and I argued, but I knew how to keep him interested in me.